 51) You meet people who aren’t from the States, but know more about American politics and government than actual Americans.

 52) When Covid started, people were complaining about not seeing their friends and family and feelings of isolation.
 That’s when trailing spouses around the world started to feel seen.

 53) Asking for advice on-line from complete strangers on expat groups and forums , is completely normal.
 And it’s usually the simple life questions, like – besides the post office where else can I buy stamps?

 54) Meeting up with those complete strangers from expat groups and forums is also completely normal.

-55) You think of how you would build your Utopia.
+55) When you think of how you would build your Utopia.
 You start to pull from multiple countries.
 E.g. the safety and cleanliness of Singapore, the friendliness in America, the economy in the Netherlands, the healthcare in Canada, the natural landscapes in Switzerland.
 And so on.